18918606287/cpp_semi_auto_leedcode_tester/README.md

 #define SOLUTION solution_function_name
 #define FILENAME "filename.txt"
 ```
+**Mention that if the type is the address of object like STL container, put the type without address identifier here.**

 And there are two functions need to be coded yourself. ``test_resolver(string& testname)`` is to tranform your testcase string into a initialization of cpp and ``ans_resolver(string& ansname)`` is to transform your test correct answer into a cpp type.
 ```cpp